Top 5 Online Video Cropper: How to Crop a Video Online

 If you are interested in editing your videos online, you can find more information on Top 10 Best Online Video Editors.

 Part 1 - Recommended Alternatives to Online Video Cropper

 As we can see, cropping is easily done with the right online tool.
 It is free to use, easy to work with and offers good quality output.
-However, if you need some easy-to-use video editing programs offline, take Wondershare Filmora into account.
+However, if you need some easy-to-use video editing programs offline, take Wondershare Filmora9 (Latest Filmora version 9) into account.

 It is very easy to crop you video with Wondershare Filmora9 (Latest Filmora version 9):

 - Import your clips to the timeline

 - Right click the clip and choose Crop and Zoom optioin